tylerkirwan/Entra-Governance-and-Automation/README.md

 Privileged Role Administrator and Privileged Authentication Administrator or Global Admin

 #### What Resources?
 This will vary based on what pieces of your implementation you use but it involves at least 1 logic app.
-Optional: Azure Communication Services for delivering email
+Optional: Azure Communication Services for delivering email and additional logic app for temporary access cleanup.

 ## Directions
 Broken into 4 sections.
-The first 2 sections are the most time consuming.
+Part 3 requires the most time to setup.
 ### Part 1 - Create Access Package and Assign Permissions

 All of these steps as far as I'm aware can be done with Graph Powershell SDK however these directions will be a mix a both.